 Psychotherapy can be highly beneficial for individuals dealing with cancer or other chronic illnesses in various ways.
 A significant medical diagnosis can bring significant emotional, psychological, and social challenges, and psychotherapy provides a supportive and therapeutic environment to help patients cope with these difficulties.
+If you have mental health concerns regarding cancer, one of our cancer counselor staff members can help!

 Here are some ways in which psychotherapy helps cancer patients: